 1) Give yourself enough time to accomplish your tasks.

-2) But don’t make the blocks too long or the urgency is gone.
+2) But don’t make the blocks too long or you will procrastinate!

 3) Allow for flexibility: Since no two days are exactly alike, make sure your schedule will work on your busiest day as well as your least busy day.